The Centre for the Less Good Idea

 South African, b.
 1980

 Originally captured in the basement of Vienna’s Natural History Museum, the film is transformed by South African musicians Nhlanhla Mahlangu and Xolisile Bongwana.
-Their song of mourning and loss animates the barn’s church-like vaults with visceral emotion.
+Their song of mourning and loss animates the barn’s church-like vaults with visceral emotion, lending the film an almost sacred sense of human ritual and connection.
 Evoking the way in which history is retold and reinterpreted, artists from the Centre discover the installation again through live performance in May and August.

 Artist Bios